- Search The Registry

 In March 1927, at the National Education Association convention in Dallas, while nearly 7,500 teachers attended, a 600-voice choir from Booker T. Washington High School.
 Under her direction, they sang a medley of popular and spiritual songs.
 It was the first time in history that a Black high school group had appeared on the National Education Association (NEA) program.
 NEA president Randall J. Condon, a Los Angeles, CA, principal, judged the performance a "complete success."

 In 1928 Pittman hit his daughter, Fannie.
 Portia then took Fannie, left Pittman, and began teaching piano, public school music, glee club, and choir at Tuskegee that same year.
 The school had changed since her father's death and now demanded that all faculty members have academic degrees in order to teach.
 Lacking such credentials, Portia was removed by 1939 but opened her own private music studio in her home.
 In 1944, at age 61, she retired.
 She now dedicated herself to a campaign to have her father's Virginia birthplace preserved as a national monument.

-Her efforts to memorialize her father was successful, on May 23, 1946, when a bust of her father was installed in the Hall of Fame in New York.
+Her efforts to memorialize her father were successful, on May 23, 1946, when a bust of her father was installed in the Hall of Fame in New York.
 On August 7, 1946, President Harry Truman signed a bill "authorizing the minting of five million Booker T. Washington commemorative fifty-cent coins."
 She also oversaw the establishment of the Booker T. Washington Foundation to provide academic scholarships for Black students.
 Portia suffered financial and health problems during the last years of her life yet were inspired by the rediscovery of Black history during the 1960s and the assurance that her father would be remembered as a great African American leader.
 She died on February 26, 1978, in Washington, D.C.